thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ```
 make gcovr_html
 ```
-To generate a graphical representantion of how much the code is abranged by the tests.
+To generate a graphical representation of how much the code is covered by the tests.
+The output files are located insides the './test/gcov folders.'

-*I must warn that Gcov is not associating all my tests to the code its protect.
-I'm not sure why.
-But when I found I'll fix it.*

 *Warning
     The gcov_tester is not fully automatized because I'm new to catch library of tests and don't know how to automatize input and output on terminal tests.
     This happens only with tests_game_interface.cpp*

 ## More information
-There's a folder created with doxygen that contains an interactive way to see the classes and methods useds in the game.
+There's a folder created with doxygen that contains an interactive way to see the classes and methods used in the game.
 Also there's an pdf on the main folder named:
 ```
 metodos.pdf